 Attachment 1 – WEQ-000:

 Definition of Network Scheduling Right - NCEMC agrees with comments submitted by SRS regarding the definition for Network Scheduling Right, but given this is a totally new concept and optional provision for Network Service on OASIS, the definition should be maintained somewhere to provide explanation for those TPs that use NSRs.

+3/8/12 deletion accepted.
+This is clarified in WEQ-002, 003, and 013.
+No further changes needed.

 Definition of Request Interval: Is this term unique to only Network Service or does it apply to PTP also?
 If so, NCEMC suggests revising definition to apply to either.

+3/8/12 This term is unique to only Network Service.
+No changes necessary.

 Attachment 2 – WEQ-001:

 Page 8, 001-101.9: As written, this standard could lead to various interpretations and inconsistencies among Transmission Providers, and as such would be difficult to be audited.
 The standard should be made clear as to what status changes should be provided reasons and not only for “certain status changes”.
 Also see comment under Attachment 5 for WEQ-013-101.7 as it is related.

+3/8/12 not accepted This standard is written exactly like the PTP standards.
+The status changes are defined in the WEQ-013 standards.

 Page 13, 001-103.4.1 and 001-103.5.1: When a NITS Application or a component of such Application is to be refused due to “insufficient ATC”, NCEMC is concerned that the only alternative being proposed here is to counteroffer to the NITS Customer when something less than the requested amount can be accommodated.
 It sets up a possibility of the NITS Customer from being able to reliably serve its network demand either now or at some point in the future.
 An alternative would be to evaluate the potential upgrades needed via a study and have the NITS Customer pay for such upgrades.
 Perhaps this process is implied within standards proposed, but it needs to be made clear or be stated explicitly in our opinion.

+3/8/12 (001-103.4.1) studies will be performed and if refused the upgrades then will be refused for no ATC.

+3/8/12 (001-103.5.1) studies will be performed and if refused the upgrades then will be offered the remaining ATC.